eclipse/repairnator/doc/scripts.md

-# Scripts to run repairnator
+# Scripts to run Repairnator

 **About repairnator.cfg**: All the scripts are using configuration given in `repairnator.cfg`.
-This file is by default in `repairnator/scripts/config` but all values contained in the `$USER_HOME/repairnator.cfg` will override the default values.
+This file is by default in `repairnator/scripts/config`, but all values contained in the `$USER_HOME/repairnator.cfg` will override the default values.

 For more details about the configuration, [read this documentation](repairnator-config.md).